kekons4/discord-bot/README.md

 A  basic Discord bot i created.
 Can join the channel you are in and play youtube videos.

 ## Description
-This project is an MVC based social media website that allows users to create and account giving them access to post thoughts and ideas.
-The user can also like, dislike, and comment on other peoples posts.
+This project is an Discord Bot.
+Capable of playing youtube video audio for everyone in the voice channel.
+More features to come.

 ## Installation